tfluhr/test-project/docs/chapters/technology.md

 ::: summary :::

-Lantern teaches two production workflows that use [Markdown](https://en.wikipedia.org/wiki/Markdown) to format chapter content and [Pandoc](https://pandoc.org/) to produce open textbooks in multiple formats from a single source.
+Lantern teaches two production workflows that use plain text to format chapter content and produce open textbooks in multiple formats from a single source.
 Specifically, Lantern will help you...

 1. Convert textbook manuscripts from common word processing formats to Markdown
 2. Format chapter content using Markdown syntax with a text editor